aghagol/loop-detection/README.md

-# place-recognition
+# loop-detection
-[AlexNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) feature vectors for place recognition and loop closing
+[AlexNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) feature vectors for loop closing in SLAM

 It has been proposed that feature vectors from AlexNet are robust with respect to appearance changes: